Chain boat: Design

-The hull itself was made of iron or wood and could withstand light impacts with the riverbed.
-If, however, it was holed the hull was compartmentalized internally by several waterproof bulkheads that prevented the craft from sinking.
+The hull itself was made of iron or wood and could withstand light impacts with the riverbed, and was compartmentalized internally by several waterproof bulkheads that prevented the craft from sinking in the event of a hole.
 Below deck were the steam engine, the coal bunkers and the crew accommodation.

 Control and navigation

 In chain boat navigation the chain was simply laid "loose" on the riverbed for long distances of up to several hundred kilometres.
 Only the deadweight of the massive chain, which weighed about 15 kg/m or 15 tonne/km, and its natural snagging on the sand and stones of the riverbed provided resistance, so that the chain boat and its attached barges could haul themselves along the chain.
 The water bore the weight of the boats and barges, whilst the chain only had to cope with the power of the engine.
 The chain was only anchored at its two ends so that boats could continue to haul themselves to the end of the chain route.

 A problem was caused by sideways displacement of the chain.
 At bends in the river there was a tendency for the chain, that was laid in a curve, to increasingly pull itself straight and so move towards the inside of the bend.
 In order to prevent this, chain boats were fitted, fore and aft, with large, powerful rudders.
 These rudders sometimes had a length of over four metres and were worked with the aid of control wheels on the deck.

 At the bow and stern of the boat the chain was led along a boom that projected well beyond the end of the deck.
 This prevented the chain from hitting the long rudders.
 The booms were movable and could be swung sideways using a hand crank.
 The boat could thereby be oriented at an angle to the direction of the chain.
 This also improved the chances of replacing the chain back in the centre of the river.

 The boom was also fitted with chain interception equipment so that, in the event of the chain breaking, it would not be able to run away.
 If the chain catch was not quick enough to hook into the chain, it would simply run away and disappear into the river.
 It then had to be painstakingly located with a drag anchor and salvaged.